Lab Tests Reference Library

 Anti-HBs

-Anti-HBs indicates immunity to Hepatitis B — either from vaccination or recovery from infection.
-A level ≥10 IU/L is considered protective immunity.
+Anti-HBs (Hepatitis B Surface Antibody) indicates immunity to Hepatitis B — either from successful vaccination or from natural recovery after infection.
+It is the only antibody produced after vaccination and is the marker used to assess vaccine-induced immunity.
+A level of ≥10 IU/L is considered protective immunity against Hepatitis B.

 Hepatitis C Antibody